 Industry partners can accelerate market entry for technology startups.

-Unlike a venture captial raise, industry partnerships offer in kind resources: commercial scale-up experience, knowledge of the industry or market, regulatory expertise, access to critical first customer relationships – the list goes on.
+Unlike a venture capital raise, industry partnerships offer in-kind resources: commercial scale-up experience, knowledge of the industry or market, regulatory expertise, access to critical first customer relationships – the list goes on.

 Here are five important things to do that can help you impress industry tech scouts and forge that make-or-break partnership.